 The actual number of pedestrians killed on train tracks may be higher, as the FRA does not require most subways or light-rail transport systems to report fatalities.
 Many of these transport systems use the same railroad tracks as other types of trains.

 According to the U.S. Department of Transportation (DOT), deaths in highway-rail grade crossing accidents are the second-leading category of fatalities from train accidents.
 Fortunately, train and vehicle collisions at railroad crossings are not frequent as they were 30 years ago.
 Still, at least 200 to 300 people lose their lives in fatal railroad crossing incidents each year in the United States.
-In Pennsylvania, there were 54 collisions at railroad crossings in 2020, resulting in five fatalities.
+In Pennsylvania, there were 58 collisions at railroad crossings in 2024, resulting in one fatality.

 Unlike train derailments, which are due to equipment malfunctions or train operator error, the majority of railroad crossing accidents are due to error on the part of car drivers.
 In many incidents, drivers are attempting to beat the train so they do not have to wait at the crossing.